opencast/opencast/docs/guides/admin/docs/modules/stream-security.md

 ### Components
 A typical signing infrastructure consists of two main components: a signing service and a verification component.
 While the signing service is used to sign arbitrary URLs, the verification component is located on the distribution servers to protect the resources and only serve requests that have been properly signed.

-All signing providers and verification components developed by the Opencast community implement the [Opencast Signing Protocol](../../developer/stream-security-insights#Opencast Signing Protocol) and are therefore compatible.
+All signing providers and verification components developed by the Opencast community implement the Opencast Signing Protocol as documented in the Developer Guide and are therefore compatible.

 #### URL Signing Service
 The URL Signing Service is designed to support one or more signing implementations called Signing Providers.
 With this concept, different signing protocols, and by virtue,  different verification components are supported.
 The resource is presented to each Signing Provider in turn, where it is either signed or passed on.
 This process continues until a signature is obtained.

-Out of the box, Opencast provides two implementations:
+Out of the box, Opencast provides the following implementation:

-* *Generic Signing Provider*: This provider may be used in combination with HTTP servers like Apache HTTPd or Nginx.
+* *Generic Signing Provider*: This provider may be used in combination with HTTP servers.
 It appends the necessary information (policy, signature and key id) to the URL.

-* *Wowza Signing Provider*: The Wowza Streaming Server requires the URL parameters to be properly ordered.
-This provider is taking these requirements into account and is also dealing with the specifics of the RTMP protocol.
-If you have content on a Wowza Streaming Server that will be consumed over HTTP such as Apple HLS you should configure the signing through this provider as well.

 The URL Signing Service makes it straight forward to provide additional implementations to handle third party distribution servers URL signatures.
 This becomes important in situations where files are served by a server that is currently not supported or if files are served by a CDN that implements its own proprietary signing protocol.

 #### Verification components
 In order to take advantage of the signed URLs, a verification component needs to reside on the distribution servers to verify the validity of the signature (i.e. check that the URL has not been altered after it was signed) and then grant or deny access to the resource, based on the the policy associated  with the URL.

-The Opencast community currently maintains verification components for these servers:

-* Wowza Streaming server
-* Apache HTTPd

 In addition to these external verification components there is also an Opencast verification component called the UrlSigningFilter that is used to protect files that Opencast itself provides.